How To Repair Bonded Leather Sofa Peeling (The Best Guide)

 Bonded Leather and Genuine Leather

 The genuine leather, as the name suggests is the real leather we wish to buy for sofas.
-It is extracted from the lower layer of the hide and it is reworked to obtain a refined and better form of leather.
+It is extracted from the lower layer of the hide and it is reworked to obtain a refined and better form of leather, click here to know the best genuine leather chesterfield sofas.
 It is more tough and durable than bonded leather, however, full-grain leather cannot be beaten.

 Bonded Leather and Faux Leather